ucdrstdenis/ECS150-Project1/README.md

 # Build / Run #
 This program was compiled using the linux gcc 6.3.1 compiler.

-To build, simply type `make` and the Makefile does the rest.
+To build, simply type `make` and the `Makefile` does the rest.

 After building, the shell can be run by typing `./sshell`

 # Testing #
-The sshell_test.sh script provided by John Chan
+Testing was performed with the  `sshell_test.sh` script provided by John Chan.

 # Contributors #
 Robert St. Denis